Oracle69digitalmarketing/Naija_Lotto_Oracle/how-to.md

         return {
             statusCode: 500,
             headers: { "Access-Control-Allow-Origin": "*", "Access-Control-Allow-Headers": "*" },
-            body: JSON.stringify({ message: "Failed to get a response from the Oracle." }), };
+            body: JSON.stringify({ message: "Failed to get a response from the Oracle via Bedrock." }), };
     }
 };